GBL 266 IS CRITICALLY ENGAGED ECO-TOURISM IN NEW ZEALAND 4 S.H.

 - Abel Tasman National Park; sea kayak and hike the Abel Tasman Coastal Train

 - Spend the night on Doubtful Sound, onboard the Fiordland Navigator

 - Visit Otago peninsula with Elm Tours and see Hooker’s Sea Lions, Yellow-Eyed Penguins, Blue Penguin, New Zealand Fur Seals and Royal Albatross

 Note: Itinerary is subject to change due to availability of local facilities and scheduling issues.

-Students will be housed in hostels for the majority of the time in New Zealand, sharing rooms with 5-7 other individuals.
+Students will be housed in hostels while in New Zealand, sharing rooms with 5-7 other individuals.